 So, if I could I would like to help out some of the younger comics here with some things that I learned from experience in show business.
 Most of these only refer to those of us that have remained heat-less for most of our careers.
 I can’t speak to heat.
 I do know that symbiosis with the industry is necessary after a certain point and there are great agents, managers and executives who want to make great product but for the most part it’s about money.
 To quote a promoter who was quoting an older promoter in relation to his involvement with the Charlie Sheen tour: “Don’t smell it, sell it.”
 True story.
+The list.

 Show business is not your parents.
 When you get to Hollywood you should have something more than, “Hey!
 I’m here!
 When do we go on the rides?”